Linuxfabrik/icingaweb2-module-director/README.md

 * Currently the only supported database is MySQL/MariaDB.
 * DataFields: Renaming or removing an entry will only rename/remove the entry in the datalist, not the applied variables on other objects such as hosts or services.
-* Cloning does not work right now, because it tries to duplicate the GUID.

 ## Future